INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 <details><summary>

-### 2. How is this different than DIY-Bio, Citizen Science, Nootropics, Transhumanism, etc.?
+### 2. How is this different than DIY-BIO, Citizen Science, Nootropics, Transhumanism, etc?

 </summary>